-66. What recommendations may the Disciplinary Tribunal make?
+What recommendations may the Disciplinary Tribunal make?
+74.

-If the Disciplinary Tribunal determines that a charge has been proved, the Disciplinary Tribunal may make any one or more of the following recommendations to the relevant church authority -
+If the Disciplinary Tribunal determines that a charge has been proved, the Disciplinary Tribunal may make any one or more of the following recommendations to the Archbishop or other relevant church authority -

-- that no further action be taken in relation to the complaint, - (b) that a prohibition order be made against the person in such terms as are specified in the recommendation, - (c) such other recommendation as the Disciplinary Tribunal thinks fit.
+- (a) that no further action be taken in relation to the complaint, - that a prohibition order be made against the person in such terms as are specified in the recommendation, - that the person be removed from a specified position or office, (c) - such other recommendation as the Disciplinary Tribunal thinks fit. (d)

-67. What action may be taken by the relevant church authority concerning the Disciplinary Tribunal's recommendation?
+75. What action may be taken by the relevant church authority concerning the Disciplinary Tribunal's recommendation?

-- (1) The relevant church authority is to give effect to the recommendations of a Disciplinary Tribunal, subject to this Part. - (2) The relevant church authority may, after consulting with the Disciplinary Tribunal, in giving effect to a recommendation - (a) mitigate its terms, or - (b) suspend its implementation, or - (c) mitigate its terms and suspend its implementation. - (3) A recommendation, and any decision made by the relevant church authority in respect of the recommendation, ceases to have effect if its implementation is deferred for a period of not less than 2 years.
+- The Archbishop or other relevant church authority is to give effect to the recommendations of a Disciplinary Tribunal, subject to this Part. - The Archbishop or other relevant church authority may, after consulting with the Disciplinary Tribunal, in giving effect to a recommendation - - (a) mitigate its terms, or - (b) suspend its implementation, or - mitigate its terms and suspend its implementation. - A recommendation, and any decision made by the Archbishop or other relevant church authority in respect of the recommendation, ceases to have effect if its implementation is deferred for a period of not less than 2 years.

-68. Report of finding
+Report of finding

-- (1) A determination of the Tribunal, and any recommendation made by the Tribunal, is to be contained in a report - that sets out the Tribunal's findings on material questions of fact, and - (b) that refers to any evidence or other material on which the Tribunal's findings were based, and - (c) that gives the reasons for the Tribunal's determination. - (2) The Tribunal's report is to be given to the Archbishop, the relevant church authority (if any), the person or persons making the charge, the person charged and, subject to subclause (3), the Standing Committee. - (3) In making a report to the Standing Committee where the charge was not found to be proven, the Tribunal should not disclose the name of, or other information that could lead to the identification of, the person charged or a person who appeared before it.
+- A determination of the Tribunal, and any recommendation made by the Tribunal, is to be (1) contained in a report - that sets out the Tribunal's findings on material questions of fact, and (a) - (b) that refers to any evidence or other material on which the Tribunal's findings were based, and - that gives the reasons for the Tribunal's determination. (c) - The Tribunal's report is to be given to the Archbishop, any other relevant church authority, the person or persons making the charge, the person charged and, subject to subclause (3), the Standing Committee.

+In making a report to the Standing Committee where the charge was not found to be proven, the Tribunal should not disclose the name of, or other information that could lead to the identification of, the person charged or a person who appeared before it.

-69. Costs
+77. Costs

-- (1) If the person against whom the complaint is made is represented by a legal practitioner, the Tribunal may order that the person's costs of the proceedings before the Tribunal are to be paid. - (2) If the Tribunal makes such an order, the person's costs are to be paid by the Synod in accordance with the scale of costs approved for the time being by the Standing Committee on the recommendation of the Director.
+- If the person against whom the complaint is made is represented by a legal practitioner. the Tribunal may order that the person's costs of the proceedings before the Tribunal are to be paid. - If the Tribunal makes such an order, the person's costs are to be paid by the Synod in accordance with the scale of costs approved for the time being by the Standing Committee on the recommendation of the Director.

-70. Recommendation as to payment of witnesses expenses
+Recommendation as to payment of witnesses expenses